C Program To Display Fibonacci Sequence

 C Programming Course with Certificate

-This is the most straightforward way.
+This is what you want 95% of the time.
 You initialize the first two numbers, then loop to calculate the rest.

 #include <stdio.h>